UCLA-Rocket-Project/prometheus-groundsys-2021/docs/safer_serial_transmission_practices.md

 One very simple precaution that can be employed is confirming that the data received properly reflects the signal sent multiple times before shifting state.
 In a one-way communication system, this can be done by having the transmitting system continually transmit a signal, while having the receiving system only shift to a  pre-determined critical state when receiving the same signal `X` number of times, where this `X` represents some user-defined threshold.

 This system is currently adopted in Prometheus' Controls subsystem code, due to the occasional presence of some likely hardware-induced erroneous signals over our Serial communication line.

+## Solutions Currently Adopted

+Given the aforementioned considerations, our current ground systems software adopts the majority of these practices in both our DAQ and Controls subsystems.
+For more information on how this is done, refer to the [Serial Communication Methods document](serial_communication_methods.md).

 ## Author Notes
 This document was compiled by Harrison Cassar, Class of 2022, in May of 2021.
 For any questions, feel free to directly message Harrison over Slack.